Finance Investment and Risk Committee

 Mr Robert Campbell

-Mr Robert Campbell is the managing director of Australian Audit, a specialist audit firm based in Perth.
-With a background in social work, he has over 25 years leading social welfare and educational organisations in a variety of CEO positions in New South Wales and…Mr Robert Campbell is the managing director of Australian Audit, a specialist audit firm based in Perth.
-With a background in social work, he has over 25 years leading social welfare and educational organisations in a variety of CEO positions in New South Wales and the Northern Territory.
-He has served on the boards of charities working in the areas of homelessness, mental health recovery, drug and alcohol addictions and disabilities.
-He advises on complex charity tax matters.
+With a background in social work, he had over 25 years leading social welfare and educational organisations in a variety of CEO positions in New South Wales and the Northern Territory.
+He has served on the boards of charities working in the areas of homelessness, mental health recovery, drug and alcohol addictions and disabilities. .

 Mr Campbell holds a Bachelor of Social Work with Honours and a Master of Social Work from the University of New South Wales School of Social Work.
 He completed the Graduate Course in Accounting at the University of Technology, Sydney.
-He is a social worker, chartered accountant, a graduate of the Australian Institute of Company Directors, a registered company auditor, and a registered tax agent.
-He is a member of the professional advisors’ group for the Australian Charities and Not for Profits Commission.

 At home, Mr Campbell has supported his wife in her recovery from two strokes and deeply appreciates the need for integrated health solutions for stroke survivors. -

-Ms Jes Stone-Herbert
+Jes Stone-Herbert

-LLB, MBM, MAICD, DipPM, DipGov, JP
+LLB, MBM, MAICD, DipGov, JP

 -

-Ms Shelly Park
+Shelly Park

 MSc Executive Management, GAICD